chrisprice/chrisprice.github.io/blog/2020/10/18/index.md

 * Be made from scaffolding boards.
 In all honesty, I was feeling hipster but I also figured they'd last a while outdoors.
 * Last a while outdoors.
 Even though the boards were relatively cheap, I didn't want to be re-making them yearly.
 * Have the "right" depth.
 I wanted the step to be deep enough that you could easily put your foot on it, but not so deep that it required you to place both feet on it.
 That description is rubbish but hopefully it makes sense.
 * Feel chunky.
-To match the chunkiness of the scaffolding boards.
+To match the aesthetic chunkiness of the scaffolding boards.

 ## Design